scepman/scepman-docs/docs/use-cases.md

 \*: Only works with user-type certificates if the user-objects are synced from Azure AD.

-## On-premise to Cloud Migration
+## On-premises to Cloud Migration

-Since SCEPman is a cloud-native general purpose CA, many of our clients who migrate their infrastructure into the cloud, use SCEPman to replace their on-premise Microsoft PKI/AD CS and NDES.
-Generally this is always possible, as long as the devices that shall receive certificates are **hybrid- or full-Azure-AD-joined**.
+Since SCEPman is a cloud-native general purpose CA, many of our clients who migrate their infrastructure into the cloud use SCEPman to replace their on-prem Microsoft PKI/AD CS and NDES.
+Generally, this is possible, as long as the devices that shall receive certificates are **hybrid- or full-Azure-AD-joined**.

 ## IoT Devices